section-engineering-education/engineering-education/articles/seaborn-tutorial/index.md

 ### Introduction

 Seaborn is an open-source Python library build on top of matplotlib.
 It is used for data visualization and exploratory data analysis.
 Seaborn works easily with dataframes and the Pandas library.
 The graphs created can also be customized easily.
 Below are a few benefits of Data Visualization

-- Graphs can help us find trends in data which is really useful in any machine learning or forecasting project.
+Graphs can help us find data trends that are useful in any machine learning or forecasting project.

 - Graphs make it easier to explain your data to non-technical people